Economic Crisis Patterns: Why Financial Crises Keep Coming Back

 Naming and Managing Fear in Uncertain Times

-Financial crises don’t just empty wallets—they drain spirits.
+Financial crises do not just empty wallets.
+They drain spirits.
 The hidden cost of every downturn is emotional: sleepless nights, constant worry, and the quiet fear that the next bill or layoff could upend everything.
-For women—who often shoulder both financial and emotional caregiving—the toll is amplified (McKinsey & LeanIn.Org, 2022; UN Women, 2022).
+For women — who often shoulder both financial and emotional caregiving — the toll is amplified (McKinsey & LeanIn.Org, 2022; UN Women, 2022).

 Fear is a natural reaction to uncertainty.
-During the 2008 crisis, anxiety and depression surged among women, especially single mothers (Lopez, 2020; OECD, 2023).
-This wasn’t abstract fear—it was the real anguish of choosing between rent and groceries, or between fuel and medicine.
+During the 2008 crisis and later economic shocks, anxiety and stress intensified for many women, especially those responsible for children, elders, debt, or unstable income.
 The first step to coping is naming fear instead of denying it.
 Recognition restores control.
-Pretending everything is fine gives fear more power; acknowledging it begins to dissolve it.

 Observed Emotional Coping Patterns During Financial Crises